HISPlayer/UnityMetaQuest-SDK/setup-guide.md

 ## 2.1 Setup HISPlayer Manager

-*You may skip this section if you are using [**HISPlayerSample**](./import-sample.md) or any other sample from HISPlayer.
+*You may skip this section if you are using [**HISPlayer Meta Quest SDK Sample**](./hisplayer-meta-quest-sdk-sample.md) or any other sample from HISPlayer.
 The code set-up is already included in the sample script (HISPlayerSample.cs).*

-Create a new script which will inherit from **HISPlayerManager**, for example, AndroidStreamController.
+Create a new script which will inherit from **HISPlayerManager**, for example, StreamController.
 It is necessary to add the **'using HISPlayerAPI;'** dependancy.
 Then, add this component to a new game object (recommended to be empty).

 Call the **SetUpPlayer()** function in order to initialize the stream environment internally.
 This function can be called whenever it’s needed.